LeeAnnEditor/o365hq/blog/Microsoft Search.md

 they work with, and activity in content shared with them across Microsoft 365.
-With intelligent file recommendations, users get suggestions they are more likely to click on than those surfaced by rule-based algorithms like most recently used files.
+With intelligent file recommendations, users get suggestions they are more likely to click on than those surfaced by rule-based algorithms like the most recently used files.

 However, Microsoft Search is more than just files.
-Enhanced people search lets you identify the right people in your company by using attributes, such as designer to provide answers or help quickly.
-The deep contextual information returned by Microsoft Search helps you boost your productivity and reduce the friction of switching between apps and browser tabs.
+Enhanced people search lets you identify the right people in your company by using attributes, such as designer, to provide answers or help quickly.
+The deep, contextual information returned by Microsoft Search helps you boost your productivity and reduces the friction of switching between apps and browser tabs.

 ![](https://o365hq.com/images/674.png)